 Celebrities have the potential to make millions from TV and movie roles, lucrative endorsement deals and sometimes from a single Instagram post.
-At the same time, controversies ranging from legal troubles to unseemly remarks have the potential to derail a star’s career and can cost celebrities major losses along the way.
+At the same time, controversies ranging from legal troubles to unseemly remarks have the potential to derail a star’s career and cause a celebrity to go from riches to rags.

 The return of “Roseanne” to prime-time TV in early 2018 was met with much fanfare — but that quickly died down after star Roseanne Barr tweeted a racist remark about Valerie Jarrett that swiftly led to her firing by ABC.
-Not only was Barr’s show canceled, but reruns of old episodes were also pulled from Paramount Network, TV Land, CMT and Laff, according to The Wrap, meaning the actress won’t be getting residuals from those episodes, either.
+The show reboot was renamed “The Connors” and Barr has no financial or creative ties to the spinoff.

 After it was revealed in 2015 that Brian Williams’ account of being on a helicopter that was shot down during the U.S. invasion of Iraq was not true, the popular news anchor was suspended from “NBC Nightly News” for six months without pay, USA Today reported.
 Despite the hit to his reputation — and his wallet — Williams was able to bounce back from his losses.
 He currently hosts “The 11th Hour With Brian Williams” on MSNBC.